 * * *

 Only one man remained silent.
-Despite François' steadfast belief in the principles of freedom and democracy, he was appalled at the means by which men like Danton and Robespierre hoped to achieve them.
-He stared at the frail, disheveled prisoner, who was doomed to die within the hour, and found it hard to recall the beautiful young woman she'd once been.
+Despite François's steadfast belief in the principles of social equality and democracy, he was appalled at the means by which men like Danton and Robespierre hoped to achieve them.
+He stared at the frail, disheveled prisoner, doomed to die by the guillotine, and found it hard to recall the beautiful young woman she had once been.

-As the tumbrel made its way to the Place de la Révolution, François was swept up by the momentum of the crowd.
-The unruly mob cheered as the four women were dragged up the stairs and forced to place their heads in the path of the blade.
+The unruly mob cheered as the first three women were dragged up the stairs and forced to place their heads in the path of the blade.
 Finally it was Angelique's turn.
 The guards, who had been expecting a struggle, were amazed when the young woman bravely walked up the stairs, regally holding her head high.
-With composure that would have made her late lover proud, she knelt before the blood-stained guillotine, said a brief prayer and leaned forward.
-In her last moments, she looked out at the crowd, and her eyes briefly met François'.
+With composure that would have made her late lover, Etienne du Barry, Duc de Rochefort, proud, she knelt in front of the blood-stained guillotine, said a brief prayer and leaned forward.
+In her last moments, she looked out at the crowd, and her eyes briefly met François's.

 The executioner released the rope, and the heavy blade fell.

 François knew from the roar of the mob that the executioner had held up the severed head for their enjoyment.
-But the disillusioned young sans-culotte turned away from the gruesome sight, preferring to imagine the look of joy and excitement that must have been on Angelique's face the day she drove away from Madame Suzette's dress shop in the Duc de Rochefort's black-and-gold carriage.
+But the disillusioned young sans-culotte had turned away from the gruesome sight, preferring to imagine the look of joy and excitement that must have been on Angelique Brodeur's face the day she drove away from Madame Suzette's dress shop in the Duc de Rochefort's black-and-gold carriage.